Naereen/web-sphinx/teaching.en.rst

 - :gray:`(Old)` For more details on `the oral exams for the "Computer Science option for agrégation" at ENS de Rennes, see this page <agreg-2016/>`_.
 - :gray:`(Old)` For more details on `the TAing for the course "Complexity and Computability" at ENSAI, see this page <ensai-2016/>`_.
 I translated and tweaked this `Turing machine simulator <http://morphett.info/turing/turing.html>`_ into French : `my version is available here <https://naereen.github.io/jsTuring_fr/turing.html#Machine>`_ (`open source on GitHub <https://github.com/Naereen/jsTuring_fr>`_).
-- I also gave 8 hours of training for the exam in Computer Science for students in prep' school for the CentraleSupélec national entrance exam, at the `Lycée Joliot Curie <http://www.lycee-joliot-curie-rennes.ac-rennes.fr/>`_, in Rennes.
+- I also gave some training sessions for the exam in Computer Science for students in prep' school for the CentraleSupélec national entrance exam (prep' school PSI), at the `Lycée Joliot Curie <http://www.lycee-joliot-curie-rennes.ac-rennes.fr/>`_ in Rennes.
 See `the solutions of the problems we covered <https://nbviewer.jupyter.org/github/Naereen/notebooks/blob/master/Oraux_CentraleSupelec_PSI__Juin_2017.ipynb>`_ (not paid).

 .. note:: Extras :